HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/set-hpovappliancecurrentsecuritymode.md

 ## Description

 Use this Cmdlet to change the current security mode (Legacy, FIPS or CNSA) of the appliance.
-Before modifying the appliance security mode, a compatibility report should be run using the `Show-HPOVApplianceSecurityModeCompatibilityReport`.
+Before modifying the appliance security mode, a compatibility report should be run using the Show-HPOVApplianceSecurityModeCompatibilityReport.
 When changing active security mode will require an immediate appliance reboot.

 ## Examples